microbial123/MTB-AMR-Programming-codes-0826/README.md

 jupyter notebook
 ```
 Open the notebook: Navigate to **Figure_2.ipynb**.<br>

 Execute the notebook: Run all cells in order.<br>

+## Note: You can adjust the number "n_jobs=16" flexibly based on your system!

 #### Select "Kernel" from the menu, then choose "Change kernel".From the list, select "AMR_env".